 A career crisis and a move back home had unexpected benefits for Safia Hothi-Bellamy and her mother Surinder, who now run the Pure Punjabi food company….”

-We are mother and daughter team, Surinder and Safia, who are maintaining and passing down the traditional cookery methods of our mothers and grandmothers.
+We love to give people the knowledge, culinary traditions and the accessibility of our Indian kitchen while maintaining and passing down the traditional cookery methods of our mothers and grandmothers.

 Traditionally, when Indian girls were brought up, their mothers imparted them with all the essential know-how that they would need when they got married.
 These skills included a vast repertoire of culinary talents.
 Being able to impress your mother-in-law with your talents was of utmost importance.
 Therefore, being able to make yoghurt from scratch or to know the precise quantities of each type of masala were critical in your success as a daughter-in-law.

 As many Punjabi newlyweds and families ventured abroad to try and offer their (future) children more opportunities, the emphasis turned from successfully impressing (future) in-laws to fighting to ensure that your new life was a success.
 Therefore, many Punjabi mothers wanted to ensure that their daughter were well equipped for their new lives in a new country.
 Due to this shift in priorities, from cooking, to education and financial success, many Indian mothers haven’t passed on these time-honoured traditions.